 In Spain, preserving the rituals of Lent – historically a period of 40 days of prayer, penance and pious abstinence from eating meat that leads up to Easter – was up until the second half of the 20th century mostly the responsibility of priests.
 Continue »

 Tag Results for 'fish'

 A hidden culinary sanctuary, El Passadís del Pep may be located in one of the most visited quarters of Barcelona, but it’s out of sight of anyone who isn’t looking for it.
 Once you go down the long corridor that leads to the restaurant, you don’t need to do anything, and that includes choosing what to eat.
-From the moment you sit down, the “house” offers you your first bottle of cava, and the celebration of food and life begins.
-There is no menu and there are no “daily specials,” just whatever Joan Manubens and his team decide to cook that day.
 Continue »

 These days, writing about Istanbul’s old-school restaurants can be heartbreaking work.
 No sooner do we find out about a classic lunch spot than it turns out the place is about to be closed down to make way for yet another development project.
 Meanwhile, Istanbul’s relentless drive to modernize and “clean up” its streets has meant there is less and less room for traditional food vendors to operate.
 Continue »